IE-bank-team/ie-bank-infrastructure/modules/sql/managed-instance/README.md

 - Required: No
 - Type: string

-### Parameter: `dnsZunoPartner`
+### Parameter: `dnsZonePartner`

-The resource ID of another managed instance whose DNS zuno this managed instance will share after creation.
+The resource ID of another managed instance whose DNS zone this managed instance will share after creation.

 - Required: No
 - Type: string